aaalloc/tauri-asset-gst-plugin/README.md

 ./target/release
 ```

-And use it when using your tauri project like
+And use it when compiling your tauri project like for example

 ```
 GST_PLUGIN_PATH=<folder-path-where-libgsttauriasset.so> npm run tauri dev